RohanGoyal17/Movie-Recomender/README.md

 <b>Part 2</b> recommendation <br><br>

-using correlation between watched movie reviews and new movie to recommend takes user id as input, prints out the names of 5 recommended movies
+using correlation between watched movie reviews and new movie to recommend <br>
+takes user id as input, prints out the names of 5 recommended movies
 ```
 $ javac recommend.java